Hiroki6/hiroki-site/content/posts/CTFlearn-writes-up-reverse-engineering.md

 ![binary](/media/ctfwritesup/binary.jpg)

 This article is about writesup of [Ramada](https://ctflearn.com/challenge/1009) and [Recklinghausen](https://ctflearn.com/challenge/995).
-These challenges are categorized in `Reverse Engineering` and the difficulty is `Easy`.
-The same person created these challenges.
-The `Ramada` is a 10-point challenge and the `Recklinghausen` is a 20-point challenge.
-Therefore the `Recklinghausen` is more complicated than `Ramada` as described in the description of the `Recklinghausen`.
+These challenges are categorized in the `Reverse Engineering` category and the difficulty is `Easy`.
+The same person created these challenges. `Ramada` is a 10-point challenge and `Recklinghausen` is a 20-point challenge.
+Therefore `Recklinghausen` is more complicated than `Ramada` as described in the description of `Recklinghausen`.

 >> This is the 4th in a series of Beginner Reversing Challenges.
 If you are new to Reversing, you may want to solve Reykjavik, then Riyadh then Rangoon before solving this challenge.
 This is a 20 point challenge and is different in two ways from the previous 10 point challenges.